mrec/blog/content/2025/text_shadow/index.md

 As we've come to expect there's no clear definition of "narrow" or "wide", but the more pernicious bit here is *"\[a] narrow border around the letter would be used as the letter"*.
 This is talking about `-webkit-text-stroke` or thin-shadow approximations thereof, and I think it's misleading because it misses how these enhancements work.
 They're effective because with a thinly-stroked outline, both the stroke colour *and* the fill colour can provide useful contrast.
 If I have white text over a mostly dark background, it doesn't suddenly become unreadable when I add a black stroke.
 That just offers a fallback route to contrast in case patches of the background are lighter.
 In this case I think the analysis should calculate all three contrasts in play -- stroke/background, fill/background, and stroke/fill -- and use the best of them.

-Another example, mentioned earlier, would be that text softened by a `filter: blur` would generally be considered to be all foreground, whereas a text shadow in the text colour is considered background, despite the two routes potentially rendering the exact same pixels.
+Another example: text softened by a `filter: blur` would generally be considered to be all foreground, whereas a stacked text shadow in the text colour is considered background, despite the two routes potentially rendering the exact same final pixels.
 {% end %}

 {% details(summary="On the silliness of stacking Gaussian blurs") %}